Lysaker

-Lysaker is an area in Bærum Municipality, Viken County, Norway.
+Lysaker is an area in Bærum Municipality, Akershus County, Norway.
 Lysaker is the easternmost part of Bærum and borders Oslo proper.
 Lysaker was initially a farming community, later becoming a residential area.
 Today it is primarily known as a business and trade area, and a public transport hub.
 It is considered part of Stor-Oslo (Greater Oslo), and is home to offices of numerous domestic and international businesses.

 Geographical location

 Lysaker is located where a stream, Lysakerelva, empties into Lysakerfjorden—a branch of the Oslofjorden.
 This stream is the western border of Oslo proper.

 To the south-east Lysaker is bordered by the fjord.
 To the south-west is the Fornebu area, where one of Oslos two airports were located until Oslo Airport, Gardermoen, was expanded in order to handle all the traffic alone.
 To the west and north are the primarily residential areas of Stabekk and Jar.
 To the east is Sollerud and Lilleaker in Ullern borough.